 Prostate cancer affects more than 200,000 men and their families every year.
-Perinchery Narayan, MD, Matthew Loughlin, MD, and the rest of the team of expert urologists at North Florida Urology Associates provide prostate cancer screening and treatments from offices conveniently located in Gainesville, Ocala, The Villages, St. Augustine, and Palatka, Florida.
+Perinchery Narayan, MD, Matthew Loughlin, MD, and the rest of the team of expert urologists at North Florida Urology Associates provide prostate cancer screening and treatments from offices conveniently located in Gainesville, Ocala, The Villages, and Palatka, Florida.
 They offer state-of-the-art treatments, including noninvasive and minimally invasive prostate cancer treatment options designed to “cure with quality of life” and keep you out of the hospital.
 Call or use online booking to schedule your consultation today.

 Prostate cancer is a condition in which defects in your DNA causes cells in your prostate to grow and multiply at an abnormally rapid rate.
 It’s the most common cancer affecting men today.